22

 Oct

-Five-time champions and model NBA franchise
+Five-time champions San Antonio Spurs are a model NBA franchise

 - Sustained excellence under Gregg Popovich